javalin/website/_posts/tutorials/2017-08-24-javalin-auth-example.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ### Extracting user-roles from the context
-There is no `ctx.userRoles` concept in Javalin, so we need to implement it.
+There is no `ctx.userRoles` or `userRoles(ctx)` built into Javalin, so we need to implement something.
 First we need a user-table.
 We'll create a `map(Pair<String, String>, Set<Role>)` where keys are username+password in cleartext (please don't do this for a real service), and values are user-roles:

 {% capture java %}
-public record Pair(String user, String password) {}
+record Pair(String a, String b) {}
 private static final Map<Pair, List<Role>> userRolesMap = Map.of(
     new Pair("alice", "weak-1234"), List.of(Role.USER_READ),
     new Pair("bob", "weak-123456"), List.of(Role.USER_READ, Role.USER_WRITE)
 );
 {% endcapture %}
 {% capture kotlin %}
-private val userRolesMap = mapOf(
+// pair is a native kotlin class private val userRolesMap = mapOf(
     Pair("alice", "weak-1234") to listOf(Role.USER_READ),
     Pair("bob", "weak-123456") to listOf(Role.USER_READ, Role.USER_WRITE)